traeblain/.comV2/content/blog/to-dh-or-not-to-dh.md

 ## Universal DH is Coming

 It is coming.
-If you are outside one of those three groups, your opinion doesn't matter.
-My opinion doesn't matter as I will be a baseball consumer regardless of the rule.
+If you are outside one of those three groups, **your opinion doesn't matter.**  _My_ opinion doesn't matter as I will be a baseball consumer regardless of the rule.
 The guy that claims he'd stop watching baseball if they put the DH in the National League...his opinion doesn't matter because you know he's either lying or a few years away from meeting Jesus.

 The League wants to maximize profit for themselves, the MLBPA wants to maximize profits for its players, the consumers want a better product.
-These are the driving components and arguing over merit, purity of the game, style are mute in the face of these aspects.
+These are the driving components and arguing over merit, purity of the game, and style are moot in the face of these aspects.
 So let's settle down and play some ball.

 [espn]: http://espn.go.com/mlb/story/_/page/springtraining_DHdebate/mlb-managers-gms-weigh-dh-debate
 [commishnodh]: http://espn.go.com/mlb/story/_/id/14643947/mlb-commissioner-rob-manfred-says-no-foreseeable-change-designated-hitter-rule-coming